OfficialPixelBrush/beta-wiki/worlds/population.md

 Liquids

 ## Snow
 Snow generates on the highest solid block, except ice, where the temperature value is  `<0.5`.
+The placement of these may look different if you're implementing your own system, due to snow and ice placed by random ticks.
+See the [quirks page](quirks#ice-and-snow) for more info!